Michael Meldman: Career

 After Meldman graduated in 1981, he began a career in real estate in the Bay Area of Northern California.
 His first position was as a commercial broker.
 Meldman financed his first property, a 300-acre lot in Portola Valley, California named Blue Oaks, through three friends in the 1980s.

 In 1994, he launched Discovery Land Company.
 Two years later, he opened his first resort development, The Estancia Club, in Scottsdale.
-Since The Estancia Club, Meldman and Discovery Land Company operates over 35 high-end residential communities globally, as of 2024.
+Meldman and Discovery Land Company operates over 35 high-end residential communities globally, as of 2024.

 In 2007, Meldman launched the Discovery Land Company Foundation to support non-profit organizations that benefit children and families in the communities that surround the developments.
+He credits his sons as his influence for his properties, as the locations are catered toward families.

 In 2012, Meldman partnered with Rande Gerber and George Clooney to create Casamigos tequila.
-In June 2017, it was sold to Diageo for $700 million, with an additional $300 million possible depending on the company's performance over the next ten years.
+In June 2017, it was sold to Diageo for $1 billion.

+In 2019, he and Gerber were among the investor group that prevented the closure of Nate’n Al’s Jewish deli on Beverly Drive in Beverly Hills.

+In 2022, he was noted by Forbes as having perfected the model of private, luxury golf community.

-In December 2024, Meldman purchased a 7.5% stake in ownership of the Las Vegas Raiders.
+In December 2024, Meldman purchased a 7.5% stake in the Las Vegas Raiders.
+In May 2026, he increased his stake to 12.9% minority ownership of the team.

-Meldman credits his sons as his influence for his properties, as the locations are catered toward families.
+In March 2026, it was announced Meldman had again partnered with Gerber and Clooney to create a non alcoholic beer Crazy Mountain.